Apache Flink: Flink Forward

 Flink Forward is an annual conference about Apache Flink.
 The first edition of Flink Forward took place in 2015 in Berlin.
 The two-day conference had over 250 attendees from 16 countries.
 Sessions were organized in two tracks with over 30 technical presentations from Flink developers and one additional track with hands-on Flink training.

 In 2016, 350 participants joined the conference and over 40 speakers presented technical talks in 3 parallel tracks.
 On the third day, attendees were invited to participate in hands-on training sessions.

-In 2017, the event expands to San Francisco, as well.
-The conference day is dedicated to technical talks on how Flink is used in the enterprise, Flink system internals, ecosystem integrations with Flink, and the future of the platform.
-It features keynotes, talks from Flink users in industry and academia, and hands-on training sessions on Apache Flink.
+In 2017, the event expanded to San Francisco, as well.
+The conference day was dedicated to technical talks on how Flink is used in the enterprise, Flink system internals, ecosystem integrations with Flink, and the future of the platform.
+It featured keynotes, talks from Flink users in industry and academia, and hands-on training sessions on Apache Flink.

 In 2020, following the COVID-19 pandemic, Flink Forward's spring edition which was supposed to be hosted in San Francisco was canceled.
-Instead, the conference was hosted virtually, starting on April 22nd and concluding on April 24th, featuring live keynotes, Flink use cases, Apache Flink internals, and other topics on stream processing and real-time analytics.
+Instead, the conference was hosted virtually, starting on April 22 and concluding on April 24, featuring live keynotes, Flink use cases, Apache Flink internals, and other topics on stream processing and real-time analytics.